 Math skills are essential to a child's development, from number recognition and counting to addition and subtraction.
-There are many concepts and topics for them to learn that include number sense.
+As children develop an early math foundation, their number sense, or the ability to understand and use numbers, is a critical skill children must learn.
 While the term may be unfamiliar to many, the concept is instrumental to how children understand math and, ultimately, how they relate to and operate in the real world.

 What is number sense?